energysistem/manuals/42909-Energy_Phone_Max 3+/en/08-main_gestures.md

 * Zoom

-Pinch the screen with two fingers to zoom in or out
+Zoom in and out the image on screen

 ![Imagen1](http://static.energysistem.com/images/manuals/39530/53556afc48900.jpg)